unknown Camville

 Richard Bradshaw married Deborah Thompson, daughter of William Thompson.1

-Richard Bradshaw lived at Cork, County Cork, Ireland.1
+He lived at Cork, County Cork, IrelandG.1

 Child of Richard Bradshaw and Deborah Thompson